klum-dsl/klum-ast/wiki/Migration.md

 }
 ```

+Calling the owner field (or any other field) actually `owner` leads to a compiler warning (which might
+eventually be replace with a compiler error).
+Consider using a more domain specific field name like
+`graph` or `parent` is advisable.

 # Breaking changes since 0.98

 - Models are now read-only.
 That means changes to fields can only be done: